sockeqwe/pages/content/perfectionism-vs-excellence.md

 ## What is perfectionism?

 Here is the thing: defining what is perfect is subjective, not objective.
-Just because something apears perfect for me it doesn't mean that it matches the definition of perfect of another person as well.
+Just because something apears perfect to me it doesn't mean that it matches the definition of perfect of another person as well.

 Moreover, Perfectionism drives people to be concerned with achieving unattainable ideals or unrealistic goals, often leading to many forms of adjustment problems such as depression, low self-esteem, suicidal thoughts and tendencies and a host of other psychological, physical, relationship, and achievement problems in children, adolescents, and adults.[^1]